itaysnir/itaysnir.github.io/_posts/2022-09-06-kernel-development-tips.markdown

 ```

 Notes:
-1. The file system device should be mounted with "rw", otherwise the .ext4 drive of our lovely VM's FS image is read-only!
+1. The file system device should be mounted with "rw", otherwise the .ext4 drive of our lovely VM's FS image will be read-only!

 2. Flag -m 1024 determines 1024 MB of RAM.
 Might be insufficient tho.